HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 If you need to process data in the columns but don't want them in your final LIVE database table (e.g. to merge two fields or populate an aggregate column) then you can create a virtual RAW only column (called a PreLoadDiscardedColumn).
 PreLoadDiscardedColumns are columns which are supplied by data providers but which you do not want in your LIVE database.
 Each PreLoadDiscardedColumn can either:

 1. Be created in RAW and then thrown away (`Oblivion`).
 This is useful if there are columns you don't care about or combo columns you want to use only to populate other columns (e.g. FullPatientName=> Forename + Surname)
 2. Be dumped into an identifier dump (`StoreInIdentifiersDump`).
-This is useful if you are supplied with lots of identifiable columns that you want to keep track of but seperated from the rest of the data
+This is useful if you are supplied with lots of identifiable columns that you want to keep track of but separated from the rest of the data
 3. Be promoted to LIVE in a diluted form (`Dilute`).
 For example you might want to promote PatientName as a 1 or a 0 indicating whether or not it was provided and store the full name in the identifier dump as above.

 Creating a `PreLoadDiscardedColumn` can be done by right clicking the `TableInfo`	.
 You will need to specify both the name of the virtual column and the datatype as it should be created in RAW (it won't appear in your LIVE table).